114th Communications Flight redesignated as Squadron

-Capt.
-Kyle Sorenson, 114th Communications Squadron commander, speaks during a squadron transition ceremony at Joe Foss Field, South Dakota Jan.
+Air National Guard Col. Lonny Reese, 114th Mission Support Group Commander, speaks at a redesignation ceremony for the 114th Communications Squadron at Joe Foss Field, South Dakota Jan.
 11, 2025.
-The 114th Communications Flight was redesignated as a Squadron in order to more accurately reflect the responsibilities communications personnel possess.
-(U.S. Air National Guard photo by Staff Sgt.
-Taylor Solberg)
+The redesignation of a flight to a squadron reflects its increase in responsibilities and capabilities.
+(U.S. Air National Guard photo by Senior Airman Madelynn Diede)

 |Date Taken: